EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 ### Easy Access to Failed Tasks

 Concourse offers the `fly intercept` command to get you a terminal session directly into the container for a failed build, so you can debug it easily.
+You can even copy and paste the URL from the web UI into the terminal, so you don't need to type out build numbers.

 No faffing about with `kubectl` here.

 ### Declarative Config, All The Time

-Concourse pipelines are defined in code, meaning that, unless you're deranged, all changes will be version-controlled.
+Concourse pipelines are defined in code, meaning that, unless you're a deranged loon, all changes will be version-controlled.

 Concourse simply doesn't allow you to make behavioural changes through the UI (with the exception of triggers/pausing things, and pinning old versions of resources).
-You don't need to worry about colleagues re-configuring jobs without an audit trail in some UI.
+You don't need to worry about colleagues re-configuring jobs in some UI without an audit trail.

 ### Images, Not Plugins